Brigadier General James H. Doolittle

 "For conspicuous leadership above the call of duty, involving personal valor and intrepidity at an extreme hazard to life.
 With the apparent certainty of being forced to land in enemy territory or to perish at sea, General Doolittle personally led a squadron of Army bombers, manned by volunteer crews, in a highly destructive raid on the Japanese mainland."

 Doolittle passed away September 27, 1993.
-He was buried at Arlington National Cemetery at section 7A site 110.
+On October 1, 1993 he was buried at Arlington National Cemetery at section 7A site 110.

 General Doolittle's Report on Japanese Raid April 18, 1942